ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 In this example, `yandex.ru` is the hostname.
 The part preceding `:has(...)` -- `.serp-item` above -- is the DOM node which will be targeted (i.e. hidden by uBO), and must be a valid CSS expression.
 The part inside the `:has` parentheses -- `.label_color_yellow` above -- must be a valid CSS expression, and is the condition that must be fulfilled -- i.e. in the above example, nodes which have a class `serp-item` will be hidden if and only if they have a descendant with class `label_color_yellow`.

+#### `:matches-css()`

+Currently only available in dev build 1.8.5.

+This cosmetic filter allows to filter DOM elements based on their computed CSS properties.

 #### `:xpath()`

 This new cosmetic filter operator is to support and leverage the power of [XPaths](https://en.wikipedia.org/wiki/XPath).
 The `:xpath()` operator must always be used in a _specific_ cosmetic filter, i.e. they must apply to at least one hostname or entity.
 An example of its use (to solve a real reported case) for [this web page](http://forum.pcastuces.com/envahi_par_des_popup-f25s77301.htm):